The most wonderful time of the year!

 It might not come as a shock to you that Oktoberfest is one of the longest running and most popular beer festivals in the world.
 What you might be surprised to find out is that the Oktoberfest beer, or bier to be more accurate, was not always the flagship brew of the original Bavarian beer festival.
 In fact, that copper-colored, malty beverage that we know and love today was not even served at the original beer festival for the first 62 years!

 The festival was originally intended to be a one-time, city wide celebration of a Royal wedding.
 Like all good weddings, free beer and food was offered throughout all of Munich!
 There was music and dancing too, plus a horse race!
+Unlike today, where you can visit site that lets you place bets on these races, the event was a lot more hands-on back then.

 The tradition has continued on for over 200 years!